 International Alliance for the Control of Scabies

-The international Alliance for the Control of Scabies (IACS) is a global network of researchers, clinicians and public health experts dedicated to improving the control of human scabies and the promotion of health and wellbeing of all those living in affected communities.
+The International Alliance for the Control of Scabies (IACS) is a global network of researchers, clinicians and public health experts committed to the control of human scabies and the promotion of health and wellbeing of all those living in affected communities.

 International Federation of Anti-Leprosy Associations

 ILEP works together with its members to achieve a world free from leprosy.

 The International Foundation for Dermatology (IFD) was created in 1987 to carry out the humanitarian work of the International League of Dermatological Societies.